CBN devalues naira as analysts appraise market situation

 By Peter Egwuatu

-As the Coronavirus, COVID-19, pandemic continues to take a toll on the Nigerian economy, the Central Bank of Nigeria, CBN, has technically devalued the naira to reflect market conditions as analysts and market operators said they are not surprised.
+AS the Coronavirus, COVID-19, pandemic continues to take toll on the Nigerian economy, the Central Bank of Nigeria, CBN, has technically devalued the naira to reflect market conditions as analysts and market operators said they are not surprised.

-The opening indicative rate for dollar sale on Friday was N368.81 per dollar.

-But street traders, otherwise known as parallel market, Vanguard learned, have started marking up the rate against the new development bringing rates up to N400/$1 in some locations in Lagos Island.
+But street traders, otherwise known as parallel market, Vanguard learnt, have started marking up the rate against the new development bringing rates up to N400/$1 in some locations in Lagos Island.

-Hints of the apex bank’s technical evaluation were confirmed by an official of the apex bank who spoke with Vanguard anonymously admitting there was an adjustment in the I&E window to reflect the developments in the economy since the COVID-19 pandemic.
+Hints of the apex bank’s technical devaluation was confirmed by an official of the apex bank who spoke with Vanguard anonymously admitting there was an adjustment in the I&E window to reflect the developments in the economy since the COVID-19 pandemic.

 He stated: ‘‘We allowed the Naira to mirror developments in the market-determined I&E window.
 All I’m saying is that there’s an adjustment in I & E window of the market to reflect developments foisted on the market by the COVID-19 crisis.’’

-The apex bank followed this officially with a circular titled, “Weekly Exchange Rate for Disbursement of Proceeds of International Money Transfer Services Operators, IMTOs” and signed by its Director, Trade and Exchange Department, Dr. O.S Nnaji reads: “ Please be advised that the applicable exchange rate for the disbursement of proceeds of IMTOs for the period Monday, March 23 to Friday, March 27, 2020, is as follows: IMTOs to banks N376/1USD; Banks to CBN N377/1USD; CBN to BDCs N378/1USD; BDCs to end-users-Not more than N380/USD; Volume of sale for each market is USD20,000 per BDC.”
+The apex bank followed this officially with a circular titled, “Weekly Exchange Rate for Disbursement of Proceeds of International Money Transfer Services Operators, IMTOs” and signed by its Director, Trade and Exchange Department, Dr. O.S Nnaji reads : “ Please be advised that the applicable exchange rare for the disbursement of proceeds of IMTOs for the period Monday March 23 to Friday March 27 , 2020 is as follows: IMTOs to banks N376/1USD; Banks to CBN N377/1USD; CBN to BDCs N378/1USD; BDCs to end-users-Not more than N380/USD; Volume of sale for each market is USD20,000 per BDC.”

 The CBN further in the circular stated that the GBP rate should be derived from the USD cross rate on the date of sale.

-Meanwhile, reacting to this development, an analyst/ Head of Research & Investment at Fidelity Securities Limited, Mr. Victor Chiazor said: “The decision of the CBN to move the exchange rate from the current level between NGN376 to NGN380 per dollar does not come as a surprise, as most analysts believe a possible official devaluation is around the corner if the decline in oil prices is prolonged and our foreign reserves continue to drop.
-This move is expected to have direct implications in different sectors of the economy.
+Meanwhile, reacting to this development, an analyst/ Head of Research & Investment at Fidelity Securities Limited, Mr Victor Chiazor said: “The decision of the CBN to move the exchange rate from the current level between NGN376 to NGN380 per dollar does not come as a surprise, as most analyst believe a possible official devaluation is around the corner if the decline in oil prices is prolonged and our foreign reserves continue to drop.
+This move is expected to have direct implication in different sectors of the economy.

 In his own comment, Chairman, Association of Securities Dealing Houses of Nigerian, ASHON, Chief Patrick Ezeagu said : The devaluation will have grave consequences both to the economy and the capital market as well.”